 Chef Nancy Longo started cooking at the age of 7 with her Italian Grandmother who taught her and all of her family to cook.
 Her formal training began in 1982 when she attended and graduated from Baltimore's International Culinary College.
-Her early years in cooking took her all over the state of Maryland, New York, Arizona, as well as small trips to learn about Southern Louisiana cuisine with Chef Paul Prudhomme.
+Her early years in cooking took her all over the state of Maryland, New York, Arizona, as well as small trips south to learn about Southern Louisiana cuisine with Chef Paul Prudhomme.

 In 1989 she opened Pierpoint with a dedication to Maryland cuisine with a contemporary style.
 The restaurant was reviewed and given high accolades only two weeks after opening.
 In 1990 Zagat named Pierpoint "Best Restaurant in Fells Point" and received an "Extraordinary" rating for food.
-Mimi Sheraton rated Pierpoint 3 stars in August 1992 Conde Taste Traveler.
+Mimi Sheraton rated Pierpoint 3 stars in August 1992's Conde Taste Traveler.

 In 1992 and 1993 she chaired successful fundraisers for the Chesapeake Bay where she used her influence to bring Alice Waters, Paul Prudhomme, Jasper White, Mark Miller, and other notable chefs to Baltimore.
-They raised money as well as an awareness of the revelence of the Chesapeake Bay to all American Chefs.
+They raised money as well as an awareness of the relevance of the Chesapeake Bay to all American Chefs.
 The dinner was a dear cause of hers, after getting sick from seafood causing her to have Lymphatic surgery.
 In February 1994, she was the subject of an ABC Prime Time Live show on seafood safety.
 This was after being the only chef to testify before Congress during the original HAACP hearings.

-And for the last 15 years has been representing the Baltimore Ravens at the SuperBowl's Taste of the NFL event raising money for Hunger Related charities.
-For more information on this event : www.tasteofthenfl.com As of 2010 Nancy was chosen by the Churchill Downs representatives to represent another hunger related charity Taste of the Derby, where she represents Baltimore and the Preakness race, as part of the triple crown.
+For the last 18 years Chef Nancy Longo has been representing the Baltimore Ravens at the Super Bowl’s Taste of the NFL event, raising money for hunger related charities.
+For more information on this event go to www.tasteofthenfl.com.
+As of 2010, Nancy was chosen by the Churchill Downs to represent another hunger related charity, Taste of the Derby, for the Baltimore and Preakness race, as part of the Triple Crown.

-She also is the owner of Chocolatware - edible chocolate silverware - and Longolian BBQ, as well as has published two books "Predoninantly Fish" and "Spice for Life".
-Nancy is a firm believer in food advocacy as well as preserving the roots of Maryland cuisine, as well as hunger charities.
+She also is the owner of Chocolatware - edible chocolate silverware - and Longolian BBQ, and has published two cookbooks Predominantly Fish and Spice for Life.
+Nancy is a firm believer in food advocacy as well as preserving the roots of Maryland cuisine and contributing to hunger charities.

 Pierpoint Restaurant & Catering 1822 Aliceanna Street Baltimore, Md 21231